 A: Owing to the very pleasant summer weather, which can get rather hot at its height, a swimming pool – communal, private or both – is the main pre-requisite.
 There are many properties offering tennis courts, Turkish baths, spa rooms and easy access to golf courses.

-A: If you decide to sell your property any time in first five years, you will have to pay “Capital Gains Tax” in Turkey.
-You will be exempt from this tax after the first 5 years.
-The amount of the tax will be calculated as a percentage of the profit you make between the cost (what you declared when you first bought your property) and the sale price (what you declare at the Land Registry Office when you sell your property).
+If you decide to sell your property any time in first five years (first four years if you acquired the property before 1st January 2007), you will have to pay “Capital Gains Tax” in Turkey.
+You will be exempt from this tax after the first 5 (or 4) years.
+The amount of the tax will be calculated as a percentage of the profit you make between the cost (What you declared when you first bought your property) and the sale price (What you declare at the Land Registry Office when you sell your property).

 Q: What about schools and colleges?